fifthgear/fifthgear-raw/README.md

 --------------------

 #API Calls
-We offer the following calls to your Fifth Gear Warehouse
+We offer the following calls to your Fifth Gear Warehouse.

 - **ItemLookup** - access details on any product
 - **ItemInventoryLookup** - find the current inventory levels for a given product